oduameh/node-course/docs/Instructions/automating.md

 :::

-**RTS** stands for Runtime System, which is a software layer for Haskell programs that allows for the customization of thing such as:
+**RTS** stands for runtime system, which is a software layer for Haskell programs that allows for the customization of things such as:
-- Memory Management
+- Memory management
-- Garbage Collection
+- Garbage collection
 - Concurrency and parallelism
-- Exception handling
+- Exception handling.

 RTS options are a Haskell specific feature that the `cardano-node` takes specific advantage of.

 These options can be implemented:
-- during the compliling of the node
+- During the compilation of the node
-- as an override flag while running the node
+- As an override flag while running the node.

 We can check the RTS options baked into our static binary `cardano-node`